Genaker/Magento2_Payment_Bot_Block/README.md

  - **$_ENV['MAGE_BOT_RECORD_TIME']** Time  in minutes during which the counter will not be null.
 So if you have 60, then your counting limit for 1 hour.
 Default 2.
  - **$_ENV['MAGE_BOT_BLOCK_COUNT']** Request counter limit when user will be locked for **MAGE_BOT_BLOCK_TIME** minutes.
 Default 20

+# Why are we using ENV variables and not a Magento config?

+Magento 2 is a slow legacy system; however, the new approach is to store configurations in the env variables.
+Enviremental config has gained significant popularity in PHP over recent years.
+It uses dotenv files, which are named after the de facto file name: .env.
+These plain text files define the environment variables required for an application to work as a list of key/value pairs.
+When using the Magento configuration, you need magento to be up and running.
+This extension doesn't load the entire magento but blocks bots immediately.
+If you will load magento bots will consume entire resources from your servers.
+Don't load Magento when you don't need it.
+Use PHP microservices!

 You can adjust the rate and time.

     ``genaker/module-blockpaymentbot``